AntoPorter/antoporter.github.io/docs/defenderxdr/defenderoffice365/ll-safelinks-rewrap.md

    - Select an existing (or create a new) policy that you want to modify.

-   - In the policy settings, under the 'URL & Click Protection Settings' page, configure **Do not rewrite the following URLs**.
+   - In the policy settings, under the 'URL & Click Protection Settings' page, configure '**Do not rewrite the following URLs**'.

    - Add the domains or URLs that you want to exclude from being rewrapped.

 3. **Save and Apply**: Save the changes and ensure the policy is applied to the relevant users or groups.

+This will ensure that all links that pass through Office 365 are inspected and rewrapped (excluding the specific domains excluded), providing time-of-click verification of the URLs by scanning URLs for potentially malicious content and again evaluating them once clicked on by an end user.

 ---

-## An Alternative Control:
+## An Alternative Control

 Another approach is to use the setting **"Do not rewrite URLs, do checks via SafeLinks API only"**.

 This option tells Defender for Office 365 to scan URLs using the SafeLinks API without modifying or rewrapping them.

-### Benefits:
+### Benefits

 - **Preserves Original URLs**: Keeps the URLs in their original form, preventing issues with broken links, especially for critical functions like password resets.